 Step 3.
 Install Netdata on the CentOS system.

-Clone the Netdata script installer from Git repository:
+Clone the Netdata script installer from the Git repository:

 git clone https://github.com/netdata/netdata.git --depth=100

-After that, switch to Netdata directory and execute below commands so all necessary packages will automatically install on your system:
+After that, switch to the Netdata directory and execute the below commands so all necessary packages will automatically install on your system:

 cd netdata/ ./packaging/installer/install-required-packages.sh --dont-wait --non-interactive netdata